-I have held regional and global roles at companies such as SoftBank Robotics, Deloitte, Fast Retailing, and Abercrombie and Fitch.
-I have a total of 20 years of experience in IT across a diverse set of industries (retail, fashion, technology, robotics, pharma/biotech, and manufacturing).
-I have extensive hands-on experience in the retail/fashion industry and have spent more than 15 years in regional and global roles working in Asia, Europe, and the US.
+I have held regional and global leadership roles at SoftBank Robotics, Deloitte, Fast Retailing, Woven Planet, and Abercrombie and Fitch.
+I have more than 20 years of experience in IT across a diverse set of industries (e.g. retail, fashion, technology, robotics, pharma/biotech, and manufacturing).
+I have deep knowledge and experience in the retail/fashion industry and have spent more than 15 years in regional and global roles working in Asia, Europe, and the US.

 - IT strategy, IT risks and opportunities, and business-aligned IT roadmaps

 - Organizational design and staff augmentation strategies

 - Assessment and selection of technology solutions and systems

 - Vendor management strategy and vendor resource optimization

 - International expansion and market entry strategies and tactics for scaling IT organizations

 An IT Strategy and the Framework for Success